Codyvanzandt/beautiful-jekyll/_posts/2020-12-01-advent-of-code-1.md

 ---

-The first [Advent of Code question](https://adventofcode.com/2020/day/1) question of the holiday season is a variation on a tried-and-true first-round software engineering interview question:
+The first [Advent of Code question](https://adventofcode.com/2020/day/1) of the holiday season is a variation on a tried-and-true first-round software engineering interview question:

 > Given a list of `numbers` and a `target` number, find a pair of numbers in `numbers`